Sanjit Shrestha!Feel free to explore my work and reach out — I architect systems that pay people, move freight, and stay up.

 Built backend services and APIs serving thousands of daily users.
 Spring Boot, PostgreSQL, REST.
 Where I learned that a clean migration history is worth more than any clever framework.

-If you're building something that needs to stay up — payments, logistics, AI on top of real data, or an architecture that's stopped scaling — I'd like to hear about it.
+If you're building something that needs to stay up — payments, logistics, AI on real data, or an architecture that's stopped scaling — I'd like to hear about it.